-Though first impressions are not only about looks, appearance does play a key role in how others perceive us.
+While appearances aren't everything, they do play a significant role in shaping perceptions.
 As many single people can attest, deciding what to wear on a first date can easily feel as daunting as the actual date itself.
-By understanding what to wear on a first date, you can increase your chances of hitting it off and, hopefully, scoring a second date— especially when your outfit is backed by science.
+Choosing the perfect outfit for a first date can increase your chances of hitting it off and, hopefully, scoring a second date— especially when your outfit is backed by science.

-Using research from behavioral scientists and psychological studies on attraction, we are breaking down what to wear and— just as importantly— what not to wear on a first date.
-Though the best outfit for a first date depends largely on where you’re going and what you’ll be doing, these tips should help you put your best-dressed foot forward.
+Using scientific research and psychological studies on attraction, we are breaking down what to wear and— just as importantly— what not to wear on a first date.
+Though the best outfit for a first date depends largely on where you’re going and what you’ll be doing, these tips should help you pick out the perfect first date outfit.

-According to Experts, Here’s What to Wear on a First Date to Increase Your Chances of Success.
+According to Experts, Here’s What to Wear on a First Date to Get a Second One:

 Wear Something That Makes You Feel Confident

-The best outfit to wear on a first date is one that makes you feel like your best self.
+It’s proven: the best outfit to wear on a first date is one that makes you feel like your best self.
 Though it sounds cliché, behavioral research proves that when you look good, you feel good.
-This link between what we wear and how we feel is known as the theory of enclothed cognition.

 By applying this theory to your date night outfits, you could potentially influence both your date’s subconscious and your own.
-Wearing items symbolically associated with success and sex appeal— such as a little black dress or a well-tailored suit jacket— may help you feel more confident while you flirt.
+Wearing items symbolically associated with success and attractiveness— such as a little black dress or a well-tailored suit jacket— may help you feel more confident.

 When in Doubt, Wear Red or Black

-According to color psychologists, the best colors to wear on a first date are red and black.
+According to color psychologists, the best colors to wear on a first date are red & black.
 Wearing the two romantic colors, especially if you’re a woman, can make you appear more attractive and more desirable to your date.
-While there are obvious subconscious ties to red roses, lacy lingerie, and romantic occasions like Valentine’s Day, scientists found the connection rubs deeper than these cultural contexts.
+While there are obvious subconscious ties to red roses and romantic occasions like Valentine’s Day, scientists found the connection runs deeper than these cultural contexts.